Maricopa County Sheriff's Office controversies: Immigration enforcement

 In 2005, the Arizona State Legislature passed a state law making it a felony, punishable by up to two years in prison, to smuggle illegal immigrants across the border.
 While already a federal crime, Arizona's law, also known as the “Coyote law”, made it legal for local police to enforce immigration law and also classified persons being smuggled as co-conspirators subject to penalties as laid out in the law.

-Arpaio has instructed his sheriff's deputies and members of his civilian posse to arrest illegal aliens.
+Arpaio instructed his sheriff's deputies and members of his civilian posse to arrest illegal aliens.
 Arpaio told The Washington Times, "My message is clear: if you come here and I catch you, you're going straight to jail....
 I'm not going to turn these people over to federal authorities so they can have a free ride back to Mexico.
 I'll give them a free ride to my jail."

 On March 3, 2009, the United States Department of Justice "notified Arpaio of the investigation in a letter saying his enforcement methods may unfairly target Hispanics and Spanish-speaking people" Arpaio denied any wrongdoing and stated that he welcomed the investigation, and would cooperate fully.
-By May, 2009, Arpaio had hired a Washington, D.C. lobbyist, who wrote to Obama administration officials, suggesting that the decision to probe Arpaio had been driven by political rivalries and score settling.
+By May 2009, Arpaio had hired a Washington, D.C. lobbyist, who wrote to Obama administration officials, suggesting that the decision to probe Arpaio had been driven by political rivalries and score settling.
 In July 2009, Arpaio publicly stated that he would not cooperate with the investigation.

 In October 2009, the Department of Homeland Security removed the authority of Arpaio's 160 federally trained deputies to make immigration arrests in the field.
-Despite the actions of the Department of Homeland Security, Arpaio has maintained that he will still pursue illegal aliens under Arizona state law.
+Despite the actions of the Department of Homeland Security, Arpaio maintained that he will still pursue illegal aliens under Arizona state law.
 As of 2012 and beyond, he continued to do so.